touchyfeelytech/sex-tech-hackathon/README.md

 ## **Inspiration**

-We will be populating this resource with inspiring projects soon!
+Check out our [are.na](https://www.are.na/alice-stewart/rainbows-end-sex-tech-hackathon-inspo) channel for inspo related to the event and its challenges!
 We're also posting inspo on the [@touchyfeelytech](https://www.instagram.com/touchyfeelytech/) Instagram in the run up to the event.

 ## **Educational resources**